-"Medicine" or “medications” includes prescription medications and over-the-counter medicines such as but not limited to aspirin, cough syrup, medicated ointments and any other item used to treat an illness, disease or malady.
-“Parent” means a parent, a court appointed guardian or a person having legal custody of a minor student.
+"Medicine" or “medications” includes prescription medications, opioid antagonists and over-the-counter medicines such as but not limited to aspirin, cough syrup, medicated ointments and any other item used to treat an illness, disease or malady.
+This term shall not include “Sunscreen” as defined below

 Except as provided in this policy and in the technology center’s diabetes care and management policy, minor students may not retain possession of or self-administer any medicine.
 Violation of this rule will be reported to the minor student's parent and may result in discipline, including out-of-school suspension.